 How to Create Catchy Titles and Headlines [infographic]

-Writing effective headlines and titles are one of the best ways to increase engagement on your content.
+Writing catchy titles and headlines is one of the best ways to increase engagement on your content.
 Catchy titles are the first thing your audience sees and can dictate whether or not they decide to stay on your page.
 Thus, one of the best content marketing hacks to boost engagement, is to improve your headlines and titles.
 The infographic by Copypress outlines some essential tips for improving your headline and title writing skills.

 Start with the Basics